VarunBurde/reconstruction_pose_benchmark/Readme.md

 Nerfstudio Parser as described [here](https://docs.nerf.studio/reference/api/data/dataparsers.html).
 The JSON files consist of a subset of images used for the benchmark.
 All images are undistorted according to the estimated distortion parameters.
 Subset of images are in range of 3, 5, 10, 15, 20, 25, 50, 75, 100, 150, 300, and all images.
 Intrinsics paramerters are
 also provided in the JSON files.
+The poses can be converted into meter scale by mulipyling the poses with with parmaeter "real_world_scale" in the JSON file.

 ## Downloading the dataset